-In \cite{Dimakis:Network10}, Dimakis et al. present a class of \emph{regenerating codes}, which efficiently trade-off per node storage and repair bandwidth for single node repair.
-These codes are designed to possess a maximum distance separable (MDS) property, which is an \emph{``any $k$ out of $n$''} property, wherein the entire data can be reconstructed by contacting to any $k$ storage nodes out of $n$ nodes.
-By utilizing a network coding approach, the notion of {\em functional repair} is developed in \cite{Dimakis:Network10}, where the original failed node may not be replicated exactly, but can be repaired such that it is {\em functionally} equivalent.
+In \cite{Dimakis:Network10}, Dimakis et al. present a class of \emph{regenerating codes}, which efficiently trade off per node storage and repair bandwidth for single node repair.
+These codes are designed to possess a property of maximum distance separable (MDS) codes, referred to as \emph{`any $k$ out of $n$'} property, wherein the entire data can be reconstructed by contacting to any $k$ storage nodes out of $n$ nodes in the storage system.
+By utilizing a network coding approach, the notion of {\em functional repair} is developed in \cite{Dimakis:Network10}.
+Here, the original failed node may not be replicated exactly after node repair, but can be repaired such that the data stored on the repaired node is {\em functionally} equivalent to that stored on the failed node.
 On the other hand, {\em exact repair} requires that the regeneration process results in an exact replica of the data stored on the failed node.
-This is essential due to the ease of maintenance and other practical purposes such as maintaining a code in its systematic form.
-Exact repair may also prove to be advantageous compared to functional repair in the presence of eavesdroppers, as the latter scheme requires updating the coding coefficients, which in turn may leak additional information to eavesdroppers \cite{Pawar:Securing11}.
-The design of exact regenerating codes achieving one of the two ends of the trade off between storage and repair bandwidth has been recently investigated by researchers.
-In particular, Rashmi et al. \cite{Rashmi:Optimal11} design codes that are optimal for all parameters at the minimum bandwidth regeneration (MBR) point.
-For the minimum storage regeneration (MSR) point, optimal codes are presented in multiple recent papers.
-(See \cite{Papailiopoulos:Repair11,Cadambe:Permutation11,Tamo:Zigzag11,Wang:codes11} and references therein.)
+This is essential due to the ease of maintenance and other practical requirements such as maintaining a code in its systematic form.